FDA Works to Soothe Industry at Medical Device Cybersecurity Webinar

 The FDA will focus more on a device maker’s overall approach to ensuring cybersecurity rather than burrowing down and kicking the tires on each individual risk mitigation program, FDAs Abiy Desta said at an agency webinar Oct.
 29.

-That’s not to stay the agency is lightening up on its quest to make industry take device cybersecurity seriously.
+That’s not to stay the agency is lightening up on its quest to make the industry take device cybersecurity seriously.
 Rather, it appears to be the FDA’s way of reminding device makers to focus first on addressing the overall big picture with a sound rationale and then apply it to any number of potential risks down the decision tree.

 In its Oct.
 2 guidance “Content of Premarket Submissions for Management of Cybersecurity in Medical Devices,” the agency laid out its basic requirements, though at today’s event the agency stressed it would accept other approaches — as long as their strategy was defensible.

-Desta, Office of the Center Director at the Center for Devices and Radiological Health (CDRH), also urged industry to take advantage of the FDA’s posted consensus standards contained on page 7 of the Oct.
+Desta, Office of the Center Director at the Center for Devices and Radiological Health (CDRH), also urged the industry to take advantage of the FDA’s posted consensus standards contained on page 7 of the Oct.
 2 guidance.
 It’s available online.
 To use it, type “security” in the title search to find the current list of IT and medical device security consensus standards recognized by the FDA.
 It’s a handy reference.

 He also outlined some of the core functions FDA wants to see addressed in a comprehensive cybersecurity program, including: